-During the above situations, members, bases, and the object itself are not within their lifetimes; accessing any of these or doing anything that depends on the dynamic type of these objects (such as dynamic\cast, typeid, invoking a virtual member function, or accessing a member of a virtual base class) will, therefore, have undefined behavior.
-The value of this as a location for the storage of the object about to be constructed or already destroyed is still, however, quite useful for many contract assertions.
+During the above situations, members, bases, and the object itself are not within their lifetimes; accessing any of these objects or doing anything that depends on the dynamic type of these objects (such as dynamic_cast, typeid, invoking a virtual member function, or accessing a member of a virtual base class) will, therefore, have undefined behavior.
+To minimize the probability of such undefined behavior being introduced accidentally, naming a nonstatic data member directly, i.e., without using an explicit this->, is ill-formed in these cases (see Section 3.3.4).
+However, doing so remains possible with an explicit this->.